sinaBaharlouei/I-CONVEX/readme.md

 * [Igraph](https://anaconda.org/conda-forge/python-igraph)

 ## Install the GPU Version of Tensorflow
-For validating the similarity of candidate pairs, you need also to install **Tensorflow GPU-version**.
+For validating the similarity of the detected candidate pairs, you need to install **Tensorflow GPU-version**.
 You can follow the instructions in [here](https://medium.com/@naomi.fridman/install-conda-tensorflow-gpu-and-keras-on-ubuntu-18-04-1b403e740e25) to install it.

 ## Install the Message Passing Interface
-For running CONVEX algorithm after the pre-clustering stage, you need to install Message Passing Interface(MPI) with the following command:
+To run CONVEX algorithm after the pre-clustering stage, you need to install Message Passing Interface(MPI) with the following command:
 ```
 sudo apt install mpich
 ```